spencerdezartsmith/sji-bdl-api/README.md

 This project was built as a mobile first app utilizing the MERN stack.
 The front-end is hosted at https://github.com/DianaVashti/sji-bdl-client/.
 This project is currently open source.

-You can access this app from your mobile device at http://stjamesbaddatelist.herokuapp.com/
+You can access this app from your mobile device at http://sfbaddate.com/.
+Click on the ladybug to install.

 ## User Stories
 - A user can make a report